 We have three Republicans -- Larry Craig, Mike Crapo, and John Sununu -- and three Democrats -Dick Durbin, and I forget the other two -- who are sponsoring this act.
-These adjustments to the Patriot to the American people that rights will be respected even in times of crisis.
+These adjustments to the Patriot Act are quite modest, and yet would give great comfort to the American people that rights will be respected even in times of crisis.